Canadian Beers Molson Labatt and Moosehead and Their Canadian History

 Moosehead Beer Review

-Moosehead Beer is currently one of my favourite Beers so it makes sense to tell you about this one first.
+Moosehead Beer is currently one of my favorite Beers so it makes sense to tell you about this one first.

 Moosehead Brewery started back in 1867 and is currently the largest independently owned brewery in Canada.
 The Moosehead brewery originally started up in Halifax Nova Scotia by Susannah Oland who arrived from England in 1865.